zylzjucn/Android_App_Coursework/README.md

 # Android_App_Coursework
 The coursework for Android application

-### caculator
+### calculator
-> A lightweight caculator supports the 4 basic mathematical operations
+> A lightweight calculator supports the 4 basic mathematical operations

 ### student
 > A student information management system